lvgl/lv_img_conv/README.md

 `lv_img_conv` is a new image converter for LVGL, designed to replace the previous PHP converter at https://github.com/lvgl/lv_utils/blob/master/img_conv_core.php.

+To use it:

+1. Make sure Node.js is installed.
+2. Clone this repository.
+3. Run `npm install` to install needed dependencies.

 Example usage:

 ```